Childcare for key workers during covid-19

 From September 2018 the Government extended the 30 hours free childcare scheme to include foster carers if certain criteria is met.
 For more "30 hours free childcare for Children in Foster Care - Application Process" or speak to your fostering officer.

-Please note: you need to have applied for a 30 hour code by 31st August 2018 for an Autumn Term place which would start in September.
+Please note: you need to have applied for the 30 hour code before the deadlines outlined above.

 Tax free childcare

 A new Government initiative for working families, including the self-employed, who have children under 12 (or under 17 if disabled).
 For every £8 you pay in, the Government will add an extra £2, up to £2,000 per child.
 Visit Childcare Choices for more information.